Skip to content

 const chart = new ThirdPartyChart(document.getElementById('chart-mount')!);

-On subsequent re-renders, the diff sees data-morph-skip on the host and short-circuits — so the entire subtree (the chart’s internal DOM) is preserved.
+On subsequent re-renders, the diff sees data-morph-skip on the host and short-circuits before attribute morphing — so the entire subtree (the chart’s internal DOM) AND any classes the library set on the host are preserved.
 Use this for:

 • xterm.js / Monaco-style editors.